madjugglers/pattern-book/chapters/02_hello.md

 * Madison, Wisconsin, March 2001 Version 1.2
 * Madison, Wisconsin, January 2012 Version 2.0
 * Madison, Wisconsin, January 2018 Version 3.0
+* Madison, Wisconsin, February 2022 Version 3.1

-Like all earlier versions, the current Version 3.0 contains mistakes and unfortunate omissions, which we have yet to discover and for which the Editor's take responsibility.
+Like all earlier versions, the current Version 3.1 contains mistakes and unfortunate omissions, which we have yet to discover and for which the Editor's take responsibility.
 We hope that  future versions will correct these shortcomings.